-The Wyoming Behavioral Risk Factor Surveillance System (BRFSS) is an ongoing statewide telephone survey of adults age 18 and older.
-The purpose of the survey is to gather information on the prevalence of health behaviors and factors which are known to contribute to or increase the risk of chronic disease, acute illness, injury, disability and premature death.
+The Wyoming Behavioral Risk Factor Surveillance System (BRFSS) is an ongoing statewide telephone survey of adults.
+The survey’s purpose is to gather information about health behaviors and factors known to contribute to or increase the risk of chronic disease, acute illness, injury, disability and premature death.

-Additional background and technical information can be found on the CDC BRFSS website: http://www.cdc.gov/brfss.
+Additional background and technical information can be found on the CDC BRFSS website: https://www.cdc.gov/brfss.

 Data tables showing interesting information about health behaviors and risk factors among Wyoming adults are available.
 Information is based on results from previous BRFSS surveys.